Fire Science

 Semester Hours 3

-This course introduces students to the legal obligations and responsibilities within the fire service along with the limitations and restrictions placed on emergency responders.
-Students will discuss and apply federal and state laws, codes, regulations and standards relevant to the fire service.
+This course introduces students to the legal obligations and responsibilities within the fire service and the limitations and restrictions placed on emergency responders.
+Students will discuss and apply federal and state laws, codes, regulations, and standards relevant to the fire service.
 Both civil and criminal law will be addressed.